xz0127/tp/docs/UserGuide.md

 ### Archiving past appointments

 Past appointments are automatically archived and neatly organised in an archive folder for future reference.
 This is done automatically everytime you start up the Nuudle app.
 The appointments are organised by their appointment months and are saved in Comma-Separated Values (CSV) format.
 CSV files can be opened and viewed as a typical Excel file.

+### Searching through entered commands

+Pressing the :arrow_up: and :arrow_down: arrows in the command box will display the previous and next input respectively.

 --------------------------------------------------------------------------------------------------------------------